cschpc/student-cluster-competition-2024/applications/icon/building.md

 ## Running

-NOTE: Due to incompatibility between MPI inside the container and in the host (libpmi), only single GPU can be utilized for time being.

 Create a runscript under corresponding build directory. `name_of_exp` is the part of the filename after `exp.` i.e. `nh_dcmip_tc_52_r2b4`
 ```
 ./make_runscript name_of_exp